志萍的三分田

 veil [veil]: a covering of very thin transparent material worn, especially by women, to protect or hide the face, or as

-Monica: It’s going to be ok.
-You’re going to give it back to him and it will all be over.
-And we’ll eat a
+Monica: Okay.
+Look, it's gonna be okay.
+You'll give it back to him.
+And it will all be over.
+And we'll eat a lot

 run something by/past someone: to show someone something or tell someone about an idea in order to see their